This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Traveling to China can be daunting, and while there is no such thing as a perfect two week China Itinerary, in my opinion, this one is as close as it gets!

-I hope this list of places to see in China helps you plan your own China trip.
+I hope this two-week China itinerary helps you plan your own China trip.
 If you have any China travel tips, please share in the comments.